ro-the-creator/M4-Riding-the-Demand/README.md

 <div align='center'>
 Visualization was an important part of my analysis.
-Charting the data not only helps visualize my findings, but it also helped me orient my points of focus during my statistical analysis.
+Charting the data not only helps visualize my findings, but it also helps me orient my points of focus during my statistical analysis.

 <br>